 Set up in 1735, Blancpain is one of the oldest watchmaking brands that are successful to date.
 Currently functioning as a subsidiary of the Swatch Group, Blancpain manufactures mechanical watches, with its headquarters in Le Brassus, Switzerland.
 With over 285 years of watchmaking knowledge, history, and legacy, Blancpain has some remarkable collections to its name.

-The brand takes pride in innovating, but by seamlessly harmonizing traditional methods of watchmaking with modern technology.
+The brand takes pride in innovating by seamlessly harmonizing traditional watchmaking methods with modern technology.
 The Fifty Fathoms collection remains, by far, the most popular collection manufactured by the brand.
-Developed in collaboration with French combat divers known as Nageurs de Combat, the Fifty Fathoms collection holds military-grade approval for US Navy SEAL use.
+Developed in collaboration with French combat divers known as Nageurs de Combat, the Fifty Fathoms collection holds military-grade approval for U.S. Navy SEAL use.

 Founded in 1884, Breitling took advantage of the demand for accurate timepieces across different professional industries.
-Subsequently, the company registered itself as Breitling SA in 1982, carrying out its promise to deliver stylish and highly functional watches.
-Partnership and collaboration, paired with unparalleled craftsmanship and attention to detailing, form the cornerstones of Breitling.
+Subsequently, the company registered itself as Breitling SA in 1982, promising to deliver stylish and highly functional watches.
+Partnership and collaboration, paired with unparalleled craftsmanship and attention to detail, form the cornerstones of Breitling.

 One such is the Breitling Navitimer.
 Each timepiece under this collection is visually striking and unique.
 Designed to meet the needs of pilots, the Breitling Navitimer is an advanced piece of technology, enabled to withstand extreme conditions and take precision markings while flying thousands of feet above the ground.
 The Breitling Superocean is another example of Breitling’s legacy fitting for the ultimate diving experience.

 Bulgari, famously known for fashion accessories, makes luxury watches with Italian essence and Swiss finishing.
-While the parent company LVMH runs Bulgari as a whole, its subsidiary, Bulgari Haute Horlogerie SA, manufactures luxury watches.
+While the parent company LVMH runs Bulgari, its subsidiary, Bulgari Haute Horlogerie S.A., manufactures luxury watches.

 One of the most famous editions ever made by Bulgari is the Serpenti Collection.
-Designed in a triangular-ish dial, and patterned bracelet, the watch resembles a serpent.
-The latest variant of the Serpenti Collection, the Serptenti Seduttori, showcases a fearless design for the urban chic woman.
+Designed in a triangular-ish dial and patterned bracelet, the watch resembles a serpent.
+The latest variant of the Serpenti Collection, the Serptenti Seduttori, showcases a bold design for the chic urban woman.
 Studded with diamonds and encased in gold (or silver, if you choose), this edition portrays sensuality and elegance.

 Carl F. Bucherer

 Heritage is one of the brand’s most reputable collections.
-With six variations under this collection, the brand seeks to exemplify its years of watchmaking history, legacy, and heritage under one collection.
+With six variations under this collection, the brand exemplifies its years of watchmaking history, legacy, and heritage under one collection.
 The Heritage Bicompax timepiece comes with a chronometer, annual calendar, and tachymeter.
 The Heritage Tourbillon comes equipped with peripheral technology and a rhodium-plated rotor.
 These are just some examples of the brand’s ultimate collection.